JorjaFox/website/content/_posts-old-blog/2011-12-08-ian-harvie-super-hero.md

 Ian's a comedian, if you didn't know, and he's actually the first FTM (female-to-male) transgender comic.
 He's funny as all get out and he has a <em>week</em> to make his goal!
 He's already halfway there, so if you think he's funny (and do watch the bit below), then consider tossing him $25.
 Hey, you'd blow it on coffee at Starbucks, right?
 I'd rather give him the money then that neat swag I was looking at.

-His page is up at Kickstarter (which <em>only</em> charges you if the project is successful): <strong><a href="http://www.kickstarter.com/projects/ianharvie/super-hero-ian-harvies-standup-comedy-special-film">Super Hero - Ian Harvie's Standup Comedy Special Filming</a></strong>
+His page is up at Kickstarter (which <em>only</em> charges you if the project is successful): **<a href="http://www.kickstarter.com/projects/ianharvie/super-hero-ian-harvies-standup-comedy-special-film">Super Hero - Ian Harvie's Standup Comedy Special Filming</a>**

 <iframe frameborder="0" height="410px" src="http://www.kickstarter.com/projects/ianharvie/super-hero-ian-harvies-standup-comedy-special-film/widget/video.html" width="480px"></iframe>

 <blockquote>Ian Harvie’s debut standup comedy special “SUPER HERO” is slated for filming in Harvie’s hometown, Saturday, January 7, 2012 at Portland Stage Company in downtown Portland, Maine.

 Harvie will be wrapping up the last several years of his comedy writing into a collection titled "SUPER HERO", made for television and film.

 With equal parts candor and deadpan humor, Ian’s distinctive matter-of-fact delivery and almost surreal anecdotes about the intricacies of his exceptional life are so full of humanity that they become universal.
 Ian’s observations about gender-specific societal codes, privilege, coming out twice, and learning new bathroom etiquette, will have you peeing your pants and wanting to check your neighbor’s pants to see what’s inside.